salieflewis/Holds721/README.md

-Extension to the Zora drops contracts that enables a minter to mint for free if they hold a certain amount of Zorbs.
+Allows holders of a specified NFT to mint a ZORA drop for free.